tempatmaingameonline/AC3/README.md

 - #2 windows
 - #3 arch linux
 - #4 red hat
+- #5 slackware
-- #5 and many other
+- #6 and many other